-End of Key Stage national Statutory Assessment Tasks (SATs) are administered to pupils in Years 2 and 6 as required by the Department for Children, Schools and Families (DCSF).
+End of Key Stage national Statutory Assessment Tasks (SATs) are administered to pupils in Years 2 and 6 as required by the Department for Education (DfE).
 In addition, ongoing teacher assessment occurs throughout the School.
 The purpose of all assessment is to track progress and ensure that planning and teaching is appropriately differentiated to meet the individual needs of pupils.
 For further information about assessment, view our 'assessment' page.

 Special Educational Needs

 Children learn in different ways and at different rates and sometimes when a child has a learning or behavioural difficulty, extra support may be necessary.
 Support programmes are flexible according to need and Mrs L. Ranby, Headteacher and special Educational Needs Co-ordinator (SENCo), is responsible for ensuring that provision is made in line with the Department of Health and Department for education ‘Special Educational Needs and Disability, code of Practice 2014’.

 Children with special educational needs and disabilities are included in daily activities alongside their peers are given equal access to the National Curriculum through the differentiation of learning objectives and success criteria.
 Parents of children with special educational needs are involved in formulating a Supporting Me to Learn Plan (SMLP) for their child.